 It’s officially the holiday season and we are so excited to be creating our bride’s winter bouquets and arrangements for holiday party events.
 This season brings so many deep red hues and ethereal greens to our studio.
 So we decided to ask our floral expert and Table Tops Etc. owner, Melissa Lewis, what her favorite (and top trending) flowers that are often featured this season at winter events.
 You can find her top picks below.

 The Amaryllis flower was born in South America and are mostly known to be white and red but can also come in orange and pink.
 Its name came from German descent, meaning “to sparkle”.
-An Amaryllis flower provides bright and vibrant colors to a bride’s bouquet and any centerpiece, but these beauts only bloom around Thanksgiving and typically disappear by January.
+An Amaryllis flower provides bright and vibrant colors to a bride’s bouquet and any centerpiece which will go great with the bride’s dress from bridal shop essex, but these beauts only bloom around Thanksgiving and typically disappear by January.
 This short allowance on time makes it perfect for a winter time event.

 Of the daintiest floral charms is the Magnolia flower.
 Its elegance, beauty and charm is only a precursor to its sweet fragrance.
 Although its beauty is delicate, they have incredibly short lives as soon as they’ve been removed from the plant.
 At its best, a Magnolia will rarely last longer than nine days.

 Although the Christmas Cactus is typically utilized as a houseplant, its stem grows at an arch which makes it perfectly suitable for a hanging bouquet.
 This cactus can produce various colors including white, orange, pink, red and even purple.